Durbin slams Supreme Court’s response to ethics issues as ‘oblivious’

 “It makes clear that, while the Justices are fine with consulting certain authorities on how to address ethical issues, they do not feel bound by those authorities,” Durbin said.

-Durbin scheduled the hearing in response to two bombshell reports published by ProPublica last month detailing luxury trips conservative Justice Clarence Thomas received from Texas billionaire Harlan Crow over more than two decades, as well as the sale of a property in which Thomas owned a third interest to one of Crow’s companies.
+Durbin scheduled the hearing in response to two bombshell reports published last month by ProPublica detailing luxury trips conservative Justice Clarence Thomas received from Texas billionaire Harlan Crow over more than two decades, as well as the sale of a property Thomas owned a one-third interest of to one of Crow’s companies.

-Thomas did not disclose trips he took on the real estate magnate’s Bombardier Global 5000 jet or the real estate transaction as he was required under the 1978 Ethics in Government Act.
+Thomas did not disclose the trips or the property sale, as was required under the 1978 Ethics in Government Act.

 Durbin said Thomas “has faced no apparent consequences under the court’s ethics principle.”